 Get & Stay Active At Home

-Physical Activity matters during this period and, actually, we think it's more important than ever right now.
+Physical activity is more important than ever right now.

 Moving more and keeping active plays a part in creating a healthy lifestyle.

-There are many ways that we can still remain active in our homes and, whilst Government advice allows, outside in your local neighborhood whilst following social distancing guidelines.
+There are many ways that we can still remain active in our homes.
 The boxes below will support you to Make Your Move; whether that is home exercise classes, play sessions with the family, using an app or an outdoor walk.
-Please ensure you follow the Government's latest Guidance on Access to Green Spaces which can be found here

 If you're unsure about your ability, it might be wise to start gradually and build up.
 Please feel free to refer to the UK Chief Medical Officer's Physical Activity Guidelines when determining the level of activity appropriate to you.

 Make sure you warm up and cool down to prevent injury, and make sure you keep hydrated.